 As the car approaches a new region, the navigation system can ask to install the region’s map at a defined distance before arrival.
 Alternatively, drivers can manually choose the regions to be updated.

-OTA updates can be initiated automatically, or manually if the driver prefers.
+OTA automotive updates can be initiated automatically, or manually if the driver prefers.
 In the case of automatic updates, navigation searches for a new version within a chosen time frame.
-The driver can approve the update installation each time, or opt for the system to update always if the new version is available.
+Drivers of cars with OTA updates can approve the installation each time, or opt for the system to update always if the new version is available.